• Dr. Sheila Self

 Student Success Coordinator

 Ms. Kellner is the Student Success Coordinator at NSU.
 She graduated cum laude with a Bachelor of Science degree in Cell and Molecular Biology in 2022 and is currently pursuing a Master of Science degree in Natural Science.
 Prior to her current position, Ms. Kellner worked in the Office of International Programs at NSU for more than four years.
 In her current role she supports students by providing guidance on course selection, academic planning, goal setting, and navigating academic forgiveness policies, academic probation, and academic suspension.
-Ms. Kellner also facilitates communication with faculty throught the Academic Early Alert system, ensuring students have the necessary resources to thrive academically throught their college journey.
-Ms. Kellner has a passion for student success and is committed to fostering an enviornmet where all students can access the support and tools they need to excel in their academic pursuits.
+Ms. Kellner also facilitates communication with faculty through the Academic Early Alert system, ensuring students have the necessary resources to thrive academically through their college journey.
+Ms. Kellner has a passion for student success and is committed to fostering an environment where all students can access the support and tools they need to excel in their academic pursuits.

 • Chelsea Hill